 One of those extras is GPS: in our opinion, it is not worth paying for it nowadays as it is much easier and faster to use apps like Google Maps on your smartphone.
 So, you can take our map of the island in your Google Maps app, select the place to visit and follow the GPS indications of the app itself.
 We recommend you to bring a good cell phone holder (and remember to remove it when you deliver the car hahaha, in our case we have already forgotten a few) and a good powerbank (some cars bring USB charger, but not always and sometimes they charge very slowly).

-Most car rental companies require a credit card in the driver’s name to block the amount of the deposit.
-However, some local companies are more flexible in this respect and/or allow renting without a credit card for an extra fee.
+Most car rental companies ask for a credit card in the driver’s name to block the amount of the deposit.
 In any case, it is best to check the particular conditions of each company in the Discovercars search results (you will find all the information there).

-If you don’t have a credit card, you will have to limit yourself to companies that only ask for debit cards, which in general are few and more expensive.
-If you search in DiscoverCars, in the filters you have a specific one (Payment Method) to see only the companies that accept one type of card or another.
+If you don’t have a credit card, you will have to limit yourself to companies that only ask for debit cards, which are generally few and more expensive.
+If you search in DiscoverCars, in the filters you have a specific one (“Payment card at pick-up”) to see only the companies that accept one type of card or another.

 Extra insurance: yes or no?